PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-1/javaee8-service/README.md

     - jee8net
 ```

 ## Video 1.7: Deploying and Running Java EE on Kubernetes

+Manually scheduling and orchestrating multiple Docker containers is complex or even
+impossible.
+Kubernetes is a cluster scheduler and cluster orchestrator, it is the
+de-facto standard to run cloud native applications.

 ### Step 1: Use Docker and Docker Compose to deploy to local Kubernetes